WordPressLab/lesson1-dummy-content/README.md

 ## ca-public-colleges-menu.xml

 This xml file is meant to be imported into your WordPress site.
 In the WP backend, go to "__Tools>Import__", then download and run the WordPress importer.
 The file will create a custom menu containing all California public universities.

+Create a sidebar widget using this custom menu.